PyCQA/flake8/docs/source/user/configuration.rst

 want to learn how to configure it so you do not have to specify the same options every time you use it.

-This section will show you how to make
+This section will show you how to make...

 .. prompt:: bash

     flake8

-Remember that you want to specify certain options without writing
+\.\.\.remember that you want to specify certain options without writing...

 .. prompt:: bash